OpenMDAO/OpenMDAO-Framework/docs/mdao/intro.rst

 These two components are contained in the file :download:`sellar.py
 </../openmdao.lib/src/openmdao/lib/optproblems/sellar.py>` in the
 openmdao.lib.optproblems sub-package.
-This package contains a number of common optimization problems which you can use to test your own optimization problems.
+This part of the standard library contains a number of common optimization problems which you can use to test your own optimization algorithms.

+Now that you have defined the components for the Sellar Problem for yourself, lets take a momement to consider what we have really accomplished.
+Firstly, we have written two (very simple) analysis components.
+If you were working on a real problem, these would likely come in the form of some much more complex tools that you wrapped in the framework.
+But keep in mind that from an optimization point of view, weather they are simple tools or wrappers for real analyses, OpenMDAO still views them as components with inputs, outputs, and an execute function.

+We have talked about the problem formulation, and specified that certain variables will be controlled design variables, while others are coupling variables.
+But none of the code we have written has told OpenMDAO about those details.
+Thats what we'll get to next!

 **Reference:**